Febelin/Febelin.github.io/_pages/about.md

 * Wang, H., **Lin, Y.**, & Li, W., 2022.
 Research on threat modeling for 5G network data analytics function.
 Networks, Communications and Information Technology (CNCIT), pp. 171-178, IEEE.

 * Luo, Z., **Lin, Y.**, 2021.
-RSeeing is Deceiving: Narrative Characteristics and Social Psychology of Health-Related Short Video Rumors – An Empirical Study Based on the Toutiao Rumor Database, Journal of the Graduate School of the Chinese Academy of Social Sciences, 06,p.
+Seeing is Deceiving: Narrative Characteristics and Social Psychology of Health-Related Short Video Rumors – An Empirical Study Based on the Toutiao Rumor Database, Journal of the Graduate School of the Chinese Academy of Social Sciences, 06,p.
 93-103.

+*  **Lin, Y.**, 2018.
+The Crisis of Values in the Development of ”Platform-based Media, Youth Journalist, 26,8-9.

 Conferences
 ======
-* **Xiang, J.**, Chen, Z., Dong, Y. and Yang, Y., 2020.
-Image Reconstruction for Multi-frequency Electromagnetic Tomography based on Multiple Measurement Vector Model.
-In *2020 International Instrumentation and Measurement Technology Conference*.
+* **Lin, Y.**, 2019.
+A Comparative Study of EU Personal Data Protection Laws from the Perspective of the Evolution of Cross-Border Information Flow Policies.
+In *The 7th Chinese Symposium on Media Law and Governance*.

 <!--
 A data-driven personal website